-To successfully complete the water proficiency and ultimately the Bronze Star course candidates must demonstrate skills learned into a rescue drill.
+To successfully complete the water proficiency and ultimately the Bronze Star course candidates must demonstrate skills learned in a rescue drill.
 Bronze Star has two rescue drill components for candidates to complete.
-In this, the second water rescue drill, candidates must demonstrate a 25 meter head-up swim into a foot first surface dive to retrieve a 4.5 kg object at a maximum depth of 2 meters.
+In this, the second water rescue drill, candidates must demonstrate a 25-meter head-up swim into a foot-first surface dive to retrieve a 4.5 kg object at a maximum depth of 2 meters.
 Candidates must then carry the object to the point of entry, exit the water and demonstrate rescue breathing on a manikin.
 Rescuers must incorporate skills and knowledge learned from previous components to successfully complete this water proficiency item.
 The material posted on this page is for information purposes only.
 To learn to become a lifesaver take a Lifesaving Society course.

 To successfully complete this water rescue skill component of Bronze Star participants must:

-- Keep eyes up and forward on the approach to the foot first surface dive destination.
+- Keep your eyes up and forward on the approach to the foot-first surface dive destination.

 - Travel in a designated direction.

 - Have a vertical or close to vertical foot first descent to retrieve the object.